nicolai86/scaleway-terraform-demo/README.md

 }
 ```

-Now that our network is at least basically secured, let's start setting up our cluster!
+Now that our network is no longer publicly accessible, let's start setting up our cluster!

 ## Setting up consul

 We'll take the [official consul terraform AWS module](https://github.com/hashicorp/consul/tree/master/terraform/) and adjust it for our needs:

 First, the core of our setup is the `scaleway_server` resource.
 To slightly simplify the setup we'll default to ubuntu 16.04 and `systemd`.
 The image & commercial server type have been moved into a separate variables file.
 Lastly, we have to modify the `install.sh` script to install the [official consul ARM binary](https://releases.hashicorp.com/consul/0.6.4/):

 ```